Flu - symptoms and diagnosis

 - come on suddenly

-- starts with a fever, muscle aches, headache and fatigue
+- start with a fever, muscle aches, headache, weakness and fatigue

-- starts with a sore throat and a blocked or a runny nose.
+- start with a sore throat and a blocked or a runny nose.

 Symptoms of a cold are generally mild compared to flu.